-• Our AGN simulations exhibit a strong correlation between the pseudo-entropy and the central entropy, namely all simulated CCs have low pseudo-entropy (by definition) and at the same time they all have a low value of the central entropy.
-Similarly, also the CHEERS objects are characterised by a low central entropy (below 30 keV cm^2 accordingly to table A.2 in Pinto et al. 2015).
+(ii) Our AGN simulations exhibit a strong correlation between the pseudo-entropy and the central entropy, namely all simulated CCs have low pseudo-entropy (by definition) and at the same time they all have a low value of the central entropy.
+Similarly, also the CHEERS objects are characterized by a low central entropy (below 30 keV cm2 accordingly to table A.2 in Pinto et al. 2015).

 For these reasons, a cool-core object is similarly identified in our simulations and in the observational sample that we compare with.
-Therefore, we do not investigate other criteria used in literature (Cavagnolo et al. 2009; Hudson et al. 2010; Leccardi et al. 2010; McDonald et al. 2013; Pascut and Ponman 2015; Barnes et al. 2018).
+Therefore, we do not investigate other criteria used in literature (Cavagnolo et al. 2009; Hudson et al. 2010; Leccardi, Rossetti & Molendi 2010; McDonald et al. 2013; Pascut & Ponman 2015; Barnes et al. 2018).

-We show in Fig. 3 the $Z{\rm Fe} - T$ relation for both the CC and NCC subsamples obtained from the AGN simulation along with the CHEERS data.
-In general the CC systems have slightly higher central iron abundance, e.g., $\sim 8\%$ at 1.7 keV, than the NCC ones, which is consistent with recent numerical and observational studies showing that the ICM iron profile in CC clusters is steeper and peaked in the central regions (Leccardi et al. 2010; Rasia et al. 2015; Ettori et al. 2015; Biffi et al. 2017).
-Whereas the difference is more prominent for clusters with T > 2 keV, for the lowtemperature systems, the separation between the metallicity level in CCs and NCCs is not well-established and the scatter is large.
-As a consequence, the slope of the $Z{\rm Fe}-T$ of CCs is flatter than that of NCCs.
-Hence, for the study of $Z{\rm Fe} - T$ relation, the effect of solely including CC systems mainly affects the slope of the hightemperature end, whereas the effect is not very significant in the low-T regime.
+We show in Fig. 3 the Z{Fe} -T relation for both the CC and NCC subsamples obtained from the AGN simulation along with the CHEERS data.
+In general, the CC systems have slightly higher central iron abundance, e.g. ~8 per cent at 1.7 keV, than the NCC ones, which is consistent with recent numerical and observational studies showing that the ICM iron profile in CC clusters is steeper and peaked in the central regions (Leccardi et al. 2010; Ettori et al. 2015; Rasia et al. 2015; Biffi et al. 2017).
+Whereas the difference is more prominent for clusters with T > 2 keV, for the low-temperature systems, the separation between the metallicity level in CCs and NCCs is not well established and the scatter is large.
+As a consequence, the slope of the $Z{\text{Fe}}-T$ of CCs is flatter than that of NCCs.
+Hence, for the study of $Z{\text{Fe}}-T$ relation, the effect of solely including CC systems mainly affects the slope of the hightemperature end, whereas the effect is not very significant in the low-T regime.

-The CC subsample is in better agreement with the CHEERS dataset than the NCC subsample, not only in terms of the slope, $\beta_T \sim 0$, but also in terms of the normalisation.
-The simulated and observed normalisations are consistent at 1σ and the relative offset is less than 0.05 $Z{\rm Fe,\odot}$.
-The cores of both simulated CC and observed clusters present a constant iron abundance equal to $Z{\rm Fe} \simeq 0.75 Z{\rm Fe,\odot}$ over the considered range of temperature with a dispersion of ~ 40 per cent and ~ 30 per cent, respectively.
-However, we remind that the absolute value of the metallicity-temperature normalisation depends on metal enrichment model and its assumptions (discussed in more detail in Section 5.1), therefore the matching (or mismatching) value of the normalisations for simulations and observations should be not over-interpreted.
+The CC subsample is in better agreement with the CHEERS data set than the NCC subsample, not only in terms of the slope, $\beta_T \sim 0$, but also in terms of the normalization.
+The simulated and observed normalizations are consistent at 1σ and the relative offset is less than 0.05 $Z{\text{Fe},\odot}$.
+The cores of both simulated CC and observed clusters present a constant iron abundance equal to $Z{\text{Fe}} \simeq 0.75 Z{\text{Fe},\odot}$ over the considered range of temperature with a dispersion of ~40 per cent and ~30 per cent, respectively.
+However, we remind that the absolute value of the metallicity- temperature normalization depends on metal enrichment model and its assumptions (discussed in more detail in Section 5.1), therefore the matching (or mismatching) value of the normalizations for simulations and observations should be not overinterpreted.
 Instead, it is worth stressing how the simulated CC subsample is in better agreement with the CHEERS objects.

-3.3 $Z{\rm Fe} - T$ evolution in massive clusters
+3.3 Z{Fe} -T evolution in massive clusters